 Cosmetic surgery can help improve your appearance, but it's not for everyone.
 Know what to consider before surgery, how to find a surgeon and what questions to ask.By Mayo Clinic Staff

-Cosmetic surgery, or plastic surgery, might seem like the easiest way to shave years off your appearance or improve your physique.
-If you're not satisfied with your appearance, cosmetic surgery might help you look and feel better.
+Cosmetic surgery, a branch of plastic surgery that includes surgical and nonsurgical procedures, might seem like an easy way to shave years off your appearance or improve your physique.

 Cosmetic surgery, however, has risks and limitations.
 If you're considering cosmetic surgery, here's what you need to know.

-Cosmetic surgery changes your appearance by altering parts of your body that function normally but don't look the way you want.
+Cosmetic surgery changes your appearance by altering or reshaping parts of your body that function normally but don't look the way you want.
 Before you proceed with cosmetic surgery, consider:

 - Your expectations.
 Anticipate improvement, not perfection.
 If you expect cosmetic surgery to turn you into a movie star, you're bound to be disappointed.
 Don't count on surgery to save a rocky relationship, gain a promotion or improve your social life.

 - Expense.
 Cosmetic surgery isn't covered by most health insurance plans.
 The cost varies depending on the procedure, ranging from hundreds to thousands of dollars.
 Also, consider the cost of any follow-up care or additional corrective procedures.